Where to Stay in Kuala Lumpur – Best Areas to Stay in KL

 Staying close to them means you are, among other things, close to:

-many shops (including the main shopping mall, KLCC Suria KLCC), Aquaria KLCC, the Kuala Lumpur Tower, City Center Park (which is a lovely park behind the Twin Towers), the famous water fountain, many restaurants, the best hotels, many bars with great views (including the Sky Bar of the Traders Hotels), and the best fancy nightclubs.
+many shops (including the main shopping mall, Suria KLCC), Aquaria KLCC, the Kuala Lumpur Tower, City Center Park (which is a lovely park behind the Twin Towers), the famous water fountain, many restaurants, the best hotels, many bars with great views (including the Sky Bar of the Traders Hotels), and the best fancy nightclubs.

 It is not the cheapest area to stay in, but it is worth the money.